sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/01-track-1-rag-adk-cloud-run/README.md

 01-track-1-rag-adk-cloud-run/
 ├── README.md
 ├── src/
-│   └── README.md                  # source-capture boundary; no reconstructed files
+│   └── README.md
 ├── docs/
 │   ├── engineering-notes.md
 │   └── testing-and-results.md
 └── evidence/
     ├── README.md
-    └── images/                    # sanitized screenshots added after curation
+    └── images/
 ```

 ### Why `src/` does not contain reconstructed code yet

 The working Track 1 files were created during the hands-on Cloud Shell execution.
-I want the public repository to preserve **actual implementation provenance**, so the source folder is intentionally waiting for a direct export from the working directory instead of recreating files from memory after the fact.
+I want the public repository to preserve **actual implementation provenance**, so the source folder is intentionally waiting for a direct export from the working directory.

 That boundary is documented in [`src/README.md`](./src/README.md).